offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

  * `x = int[n]; sizeof x` is invalid C++ (variable length arrays allocated on stack are not allowed in C++).

 In other words, `sizeof` returns the size of things known at compile-time.
 If a variable is passed in, it outputs the size of the data type.
 For example, if the data type is a struct of type MyStruct, it'll return the number of bytes used to store a MyStruct.
 However, if the data type is a pointer to MyStruct, it'll return the number of bytes to hold that pointer.
 That is, you can't use it to get the size of something like a dynamically allocated array of integers.

+In certain cases, the compiler may add padding to objects (e.g. byte boundary alignments or performance reasons), meaning that the size returned by `sizeof` for an object shouldn't be used to make inferences about the characteristics of that object.
+For example, a `long double` may get reported as being 16 bytes, but that doesn't necessarily mean that a `long double` is a 128-bit quad floating point.
+It could be that only 12 of those bytes are used to represent the floating point number while the remainder is just padding for alignment reasons.

 ```{note}
 As shown in the examples above, the `sizeof` a C++ reference is equivalent to the raw size.
 For example, `sizeof char == sizeof (char &)`.